 If you and your partner have children and decide to separate or divorce, one of you may be liable to pay child support.
 The level of child support you have to pay will depend on a wide range of factors, including your and your partner’s income and financial situation.

 Since child support matters can be complex, they are sometimes taken to a family court.
-If this happens to you, you should consider employing a family lawyer to make sure that the court’s decision is fair and impartial.
+If this happens to you, you should consider employing family lawyers to make sure that the court’s decision is fair and impartial.

 How Is The Amount Of Child Support I Have To Pay Determined?